-(1) All teachers employed by Rhine-Waal University of Applied Sciences are authorised to act as examiners; this also includes academic staff, if and insofar as independent teaching duties have been delegated to them within the meaning of Section 45 (2) sentence 2 and Section 44 (2) sentence 2 HG NRW.
-In exceptional circumstances, other persons may also act as examiners if they possess the necessary instructor training as well as professional and research experience and it is considered necessary and appropriate for accomplishing the purpose of the examination.
+(1) All teaching staff at Rhine-Waal University of Applied Sciences are authorised to act as examiners; this also includes academic staff if and insofar as independent teaching duties have been delegated to them within the meaning of Section 45 (2) sentence 2 and Section 44 (2) sentence 2 HG NRW.
+In exceptional circumstances, other persons may also act as examiners if they possess the required professional, training-related and research-related experience, and if their involvement is considered necessary and appropriate for accomplishing the purpose of the examination.
 At a minimum, examiners themselves must possess the qualifications being assessed in the examination, or equivalent; this also applies to any official observers present during an oral examination.
 Examiners and observers are appointed by the Examination Boards.
 They are not bound by any outside instruction in their duties.

-- (2) Examination Boards are responsible for ensuring that examination-related obligations are distributed as evenly as possible amongst examiners. - (3) The chairperson of the Examination Board will notify students of the names of their examiners in a timely manner.
-For written examinations (see Section 17), students should be notified when they register for the examination, but generally no later than two weeks before the start of the examination phase.
+(2) Examination Boards are responsible for ensuring that examination-related obligations are distributed as evenly as possible amongst examiners.

+(3) The chairperson of the Examination Board will notify students of the names of their examiners in a timely manner.
+For written examinations within the meaning of Section 17, students should be notified when registering for the examination, but generally no later than two weeks before the start of the examination phase.
 Deviating from sentence 2, in the case of additional examination phases (within the meaning of Section 6 (2) sentence 2) occurring at the start of a semester, students should be notified at least one week before the start of examination phase.
-For the undergraduate and postgraduate thesis, students will be notified no later than when the topic is assigned.
-For oral examinations (see Section 18), assignments, term papers and projects (see Section 19), and combined examinations (see Section 14 (3) sentence 2), students should be notified when they register for the examination, but generally no later than two weeks before the examination or, in the case of combined examinations, before the first scheduled examination.
-Notification by public display, digital means or other automated process within the meaning of Section 11 (7) sentences 4 and 5 is sufficient.
+For the bachelor's and master's thesis, students will be notified no later than upon assignment of the topic.
+For oral examinations within the meaning of Section 19; and combined examinations within the meaning of Section 14 (3) sentence 2, students should be notified when registering for the examination, but generally no later than two weeks before the examination, but generally no later than two weeks before the examination, but generally no later than two weeks before the examination.
+Notification by public display, electronic means or other automated process within the meaning of Section 11 (7) sentences 4 and 5 is sufficient.

-Credit transfer and recognition
+Section 9 Credit transfer and recognition

-(1) Credits earned in degree programmes at other state universities or state-recognised universities, state vocational academies or state-recognised vocational academies in Germany, or at state or state-recognised universities abroad, or at Rhine-Waal University of Applied Sciences will be recognised upon request if there is no significant difference in terms of the imparted knowledge and skills in comparison with the substituted modules.
-This applies analogously to degrees earned in degree programmes as described in sentence 1.
+(1) Examinations completed in degree programmes at state universities, state-recognised universities, state vocational academies or state-recognised vocational academies in Germany, or at state or state-recognised universities abroad, or at Rhine-Waal University of Applied Sciences will be recognised upon request if the foreign modules and the modules being replaced at Rhine-Waal University of Applied Sciences do not differ significantly in terms of the acquired knowledge and skills.
+This applies analogously to degrees earned in degree programmes at institutions defined in sentence 1.